 If you have a second monitor, keeping the sensors session visible there can reduce context switching while you move across per-host sessions.
 On a single screen, keep sensors pinned and jump back with tmux-sessionx when needed.

-tmux-sessionx becomes more useful when the session list reflects this role split instead of a flat pile of shells.
-In the screenshot below, sensors is selected while host stays adjacent in the picker, and preview text comes from pane titles defined in YAML.
+tmux-sessionx becomes more useful when the session list reflects those roles instead of turning into a flat pile of shells.
+In the screenshot below, sensors is selected, host stays right next to it in the picker, and the preview text comes from pane titles defined in YAML.

 YAML files used for this model: